leahhou/MYOB_code_test_leah/README.md

 . . .

 It's Player 2 's turn now.
-Your move symbol is O enter 'q' to give up your move or press any key to continue.
+Your move symbol is O enter 'q' to give up your move or press enter to continue.

+Player 2 , please enter a coord x,y to place your O place x-coord (please enter number 1,2,3 only) and press enter 2 place y-coord (please enter number 1,2,3 only) and press enter 2
+Move accepted, here's the current board:
+X . .
+.
+O .
+. . .